Don’t Be Poor, Buy Dublin’s Most Expensive House – A SNIP at €8.5m

 The house is advertised as being close to the DART, like people who live in this house would actually get public transport with the peasants.
 How quaint.
 But it is close to Dalkey Village, where you can bump into Bono and his wife, and Enya, when she isn’t hiding in the bushes because she hates people.
 You say recluse, I say let her sail, let her sail, let her sail to wherever there is a tax haven of her choice.

-From your drawing room/receiving room/whatever posh rooms are called these days, you can see Dun Laoghaire, Howth peninsula, and Dalkey Island.
+From your drawing room/receiving room/whatever posh rooms are called these days, you can see Dun Laoghaire, Howth Peninsula, and Dalkey Island.
 There are wild herds of goats on Dalkey Island, and you could possibly send your butler over to catch one for dinner, or both your butlers if the first is incompetent.
 You also need to have your kitchen staff at the notice, ready to shoot the peasants.
 I mean pheasants.

 The house also looks over the Muglins.
-While the Muglins sound like a post-graduate school of Hogwarts – Dalkey Campus, they are actually rocks to the east of Dalkey Island.
+While the Muglins sound like a post-graduate school of Hogwarts, they are actually rocks to the east of Dalkey Island.
 They are a danger to shipping and have been fitted with a distinctive beacon.
 It’s good to have a view over these places, you can watch for pirates coming into the harbour to steal your gold.
 But of course, your “private banker” has already hidden your funds in one of the 80+ tax haven across the globe.
 Those silly pirates.
 It serves them right for being poor.
 Silly poor people!

 Inniscorrig was built circa 1847 by the renowned Dublin physician Sir Dominic Corrigan, who first diagnosed the heart condition now known as “Corrigan’s Pulse.”
 We like people getting rich helping people to not have Corrigan’s Pulse.
 This dude built Inniscorrig as a summer retreat.
 Which in Ireland, is a whole 2 months.
 So where was his other residence?
 Who knows?
 Probably somewhere where people don’t have Corrigan’s Pulse.

 Corrigan actually seemed like a good egg.
-Well I have never met him; I’m just going by Wikipedia… which is not always a vessel of all truths.
+I have never met him; I’m just going by Wikipedia… which is not always a vessel of all truths.
 But as it turns out, he was the son of an agricultural tools maker, so he had fairly humble beginnings.
-He set up a general practise in Dublin, and then went on to working with the poor alongside making huge wads of cash treating private (probably coughing) patients.
+He set up a general practice in Dublin, and then went on to working with the poor alongside treating private (probably coughing) patients.
 He spent time in the Sick Poor Institute, the Charitable Infirmary Jervis Street, and the House of Industry Hospitals.
 His work with many of Dublin’s poorest inhabitants led to him specialising in diseases of the heart and lungs, and he lectured and published extensively on the subject.
 He was known as a very hard-working physician, especially during the Famine.
 So we like him for now, until fresh information comes out, as it always does.

 While he did a lot of work for the poor, he did manage to annoy the bejesus out of them with his support for temperance and Sunday closing of pubs.
 Okay so I don’t like him anymore.